Fl0k3n/kinda-p4/README.md

 ## Why may I need it?

 Research related to incorporating network information into Kubernetes.
 Library was designed as a part of MSc focused on utilizing in-network computing (programmable switches) in Kubernetes.
-Can run tens of emulated Kubernetes nodes with emulated network devices on customer-grade PCs.
+Tens of emulated Kubernetes nodes with emulated network devices can be run on consumer-grade machines (low CPU usage, about 700MB RAM per k8s node).

 ## Requirements
 - Linux with ip toolkit, iptables, kubectl and docker (tested on ubuntu with 5.19 kernel)